Pyroxenium/Basalt/docs/Home.md

 *Note: The Basalt Wiki is a work in progress.
 Please treat wiki errors the same as bugs and report them accordingly.*

-Here you can find information about how to use Basalt as well as examples of functional Basalt code.
-The aim of Basalt is to improve user interaction through visual display.
+Basalt is a user-friendly UI framework for CC:Tweaked (also known as "ComputerCraft: Tweaked") - a popular Minecraft mod.
+It was developed to enhance user interaction through visual displays.
+In this wiki, you'll find information on how to use Basalt as well as examples of functional Basalt code.

 ## About Basalt

-Basalt is intended to be an easy-to-understand UI Framework designed for CC:Tweaked (Also known as "ComputerCraft: Tweaked") - a popular minecraft mod.
-For more information about CC:Tweaked, checkout the project's [wiki](https://tweaked.cc/) or [download](https://modrinth.com/mod/cc-tweaked).
+Basalt is an easy-to-understand UI framework designed to improve user interaction with CC:Tweaked.
+Some of its key features include:

+- A set of pre-built UI components for creating interfaces quickly and easily.
+- A flexible layout system that allows users to create custom designs.
+- A powerful event handling system for managing user input and interaction.
+- Support for multiple screen resolutions and aspect ratios.
+- Extensive documentation and examples to help users get started quickly.

 ## Quick Demo